 Cincinnati Reds were a charter member of the American Association in 1882 before joining the National League in 1890.
-The Reds, who play at the Great American Ball Park, are part of the National League Central division, one of the toughest MLB divisions overall.
-Nicknamed The Big Red Machine, the Cincinnati Reds have five World Series titles to their name, the first coming in 1919, and the last in 1990.
-In the 1970s, the Reds were an excellent team, winning six of their seven National League West division titles.
+The Reds, who play at the Great American Ball Park, are part of the National League Central division, one of the toughest divisions.
+Nicknamed The Big Red Machine, the Cincinnati Reds have five World Series titles to their name, the first coming in 1919, the last of which in 1990.
+In the 1970s the Reds were an excellent team, winning six of their seven National League West division titles.

-The Reds won 96 games in the 1999 season, but lost to the New York Mets in a one game playoff.
-The following year, the Reds went 85-77, but it was not enough for Jack McKeon to keep his job; the Reds did not have another winning season until 2010.
+The Reds won 96 games in the 1999 season, but lost to the New York Mets in a one-game playoff.
+The following year, the Reds went 85-77, apparently not good enough for Jack McKeon to keep his job; the Reds did not have another winning season until 2010.

 Cincinnati Reds Betting Lines Today